mjeanroy/junit-servers/docs/01-2-tomcat-jupiter.md

 - The `JunitServerExtension` extension:
   - Will automatically start the embedded server **before all** test and shutdown the server **after all** test.
-  - Automatically inject `EmbeddedJetty` parameter into the test method (also works with `BeforeEach` methods, etc.).
+  - Automatically inject `EmbeddedTomcat` parameter into the test method (also works with `BeforeEach` methods, etc.).
 The extension can also inject the server instance using the `TestServer` annotation, but it is recommended to use the parameter injection instead.
-  - Note that the configuration can also be injected into test methods, exactly like the `EmbeddedJetty` parameter in the previous example.
+  - Note that the configuration can also be injected into test methods, exactly like the `EmbeddedTomcat` parameter in the previous example.
 - The default configuration is used.
 - Note that:
   - I use [OkHttp](http://square.github.io/okhttp/) as HTTP client, but you are free to use your favorite library.